ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Action.
 If false, the Message may be delivered to the receiving application out of order.
 This property is used for protocols that support preservation of data ordering, see {{prop-ordering}}, but allow out-of-order delivery for certain messages.
+It is ignored on the first Message that is sent on a Connection.

 ### Idempotent {#msg-idempotent}